BRGOVIND/REDFORGE/README.md

 RedForge is a **Local AI Engineering Platform** designed for developers, researchers, students, and AI enthusiasts who want a professional environment for building AI applications **without relying on the cloud**.

+So about why I devoloped something like this, a while ago I watched my favourite youtuber go fromm a beginner to advanced level AI engineer in less than a year.
+Pewdiepie fine tuned a model into something of a size of GPT.
+He even made Odysseus, something i ws very fascinated by.
+I cant really finetune an ai (not much with my comp), then I thought of making something that'll help people Train, Evaluate, Benchmark and Access thier model.
+So thats how the devolopment of Redforge started.

 Think of it as:

 > **VS Code + Docker Desktop + MLflow + LM Studio + Postman**